sandoche2k/ripe-iot/document.md

 management makes sure that there is no duplicity and a particular IP address or domain name is unique in the global Internet scope.

-The so called IoT use cases do not use either IP addresses or domain names for identifying the "thing".
+Most of the so called IoT use cases does not use either IP addresses or domain names for identifying a "thing".
+The following subsection shows two different manners how IoT identifiers are structured:

-### Case Study 1:  IoT use-cases wherein the identifier is neither IP or URI
+### Hierarchical identifier use-case in IoT

 The first use-case is the identifier used in the supply chain market.
 The term IoT was actually coined by this industry.
 The industry has been there well